winwiz1/crisp-react/README.md

 > Tip: Let's assume over the time the application has grown and acquired extensive reporting capabilities, perhaps with a reporting dashboard that imports many components.
 In this case the third SPA and its entry point `reporting.tsx` can be added to the SPA Configuration block.
 The entry point would import the dashboard and use it for rendering.
 Such an addition would take little time but bring performance and development/testing benefits.
 For example, some tests can focus on a React application which has the reporting SPA as the only entry in the SPA Configuration block thus taking the rest of the application out of the testing scope.
 ### Integration with UI and CSS Libraries
-Both libraries ([Semantic UI](https://react.semantic-ui.com) and [Typestyle](https://typestyle.github.io) respectively) provide React with the type safety afforded by Typescript.
+Both libraries ([Semantic UI](https://react.semantic-ui.com) and [Typestyle](https://typestyle.github.io) respectively) provide React with the type safety afforded by TypeScript.
 ### Testing
-Debuggable test cases written in Typescript.
+Debuggable test cases written in TypeScript.
 Integration with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) on the client and [Supertest](https://github.com/visionmedia/supertest) on the backend.
 Both using [Jest](https://jestjs.io/) as an engine.<br/>
 The client and backend can be tested independently by executing the `yarn test` command.
 Alternatively the same command can be executed at the workspace level.

 The repository is integrated with Travis CI and the test outcome is reflected by the test badge.